======================================================================

 compounds tends towards covalency; this behavior is similar to that of

-beryllium (Be2+), and the two display an example of a diagonal
+beryllium (Be2+), displaying an example of a diagonal relationship.

-The underlying core under aluminium's valence shell is that of the
+The underlying core of electrons under aluminium's valence shell is

-preceding noble gas, whereas those of its heavier congeners gallium,
+that of the preceding noble gas, whereas those of the heavier group 13

-indium, thallium, and nihonium also include a filled d-subshell and in
+elements gallium, indium, thallium, and nihonium also include a filled

-some cases a filled f-subshell.
-Hence, the inner electrons of
+d-subshell and in some cases a filled f-subshell.
+Hence, the inner

-aluminium shield the valence electrons almost completely, unlike those
+electrons of aluminium shield the valence electrons almost completely,

-of aluminium's heavier congeners.
-As such, aluminium is the most
+unlike those of the heavier group 13 elements.
+As such, aluminium is

-electropositive metal in its group, and its hydroxide is in fact more
+the most electropositive metal in its group, and its hydroxide is in

-basic than that of gallium.
-Aluminium also bears minor similarities to
+fact more basic than that of gallium.
+Aluminium also bears minor

-the metalloid boron in the same group: AlX3 compounds are valence
+similarities to boron (a metalloid), which is in the same group: AlX3

-isoelectronic to BX3 compounds (they have the same valence electronic
+compounds are valence isoelectronic to BX3 compounds (they have the

-structure), and both behave as Lewis acids and readily form adducts.
+same valence electronic structure), and both behave as Lewis acids and

-Additionally, one of the main motifs of boron chemistry is regular
+readily form adducts.
+Additionally, one of the main motifs of boron

 Aluminium has a high chemical affinity to oxygen, which renders it